heroku-examples/slack-approval-app/ARCHITECTURE.md

 ## System Overview

-The Universal Approval Hub is a Flask-based web application that acts as a centralized approval system, integrating with multiple enterprise systems (Workday, Concur, Salesforce) and presenting approval requests through Slack.
+The Universal Approval Hub is a Flask-based web application that acts as a centralized approval system, mocking integration with multiple enterprise systems (Workday, Concur, Salesforce) and presenting approval requests through Slack.
 The application leverages AI/ML capabilities for semantic search, summarization, and risk scoring.

 ### Key Capabilities

-- **Multi-Source Integration**: Accepts approval requests from Workday, Concur, and Salesforce via REST API
+- **Multi-Source Integration**: Accepts approval requests from Workday, Concur, and Salesforce via REST API.
+These are mocked in this demo application.
 - **Slack Integration**: Displays approval requests in Slack Home Tab with interactive buttons
 - **Web Interface**: User-friendly forms and status dashboard for workshops and demos
 - **AI-Powered Features**: